PedestrianDynamics/jupedsim-web-community/README.md

 # Web-Based JuPedSim - Issue Tracker

-This repository is to collect feedback and issues when working with [app.jupedsim.org](https://app.jupedsim.org).
+This public repo is for community issues/discussions; application source is private.

 ## About